 First install Homebrew:

-Homebrew is useful, it will manage the various packages installations.
+Homebrew is useful because it will manage the various packages installations.
 If you have Homebrew already, check for updates.

 Next, you need install Ruby.
 Your system might already have this, but we’ll be getting the latest version.